How to plan successful long drives traveling with an infant

 Taking baby on the road goes hand-in-hand with stopping.
 Frequently.
 It’s just a fact of life, and if you accept it at the onset of your road trip, this will probably reduce the chances you’ll be cranky about it later.

-Babies simply require extra handling, whether it be an unanticipated nursing or feeding stop, a milk spit up fiasco or the dreaded diaper blowout.
-It’s best to just buck up, pull over, and take care of business.
+Babies simply require extra handling, whether it be an unanticipated nursing or feeding stop, milk-spit-up-fiasco, or the dreaded diaper blowout.
+It’s best just to buck up, pull over, and take care of business.

 It’s also a good idea to bring along your stroller.
 This really is an essential road-tripping item, as you’ll need to stretch your legs as well as transport your baby to and from your hotel room or take in some trails during a rest stop.